 Muirfield Village Golf Club Membership Cost

 Like most country clubs with its level of prestige, Muirfield Village doesn’t publicly disclose information about its joining fees.
-However, based on quotes from the club that have been issued in recent years, the club is known to have initiation fees of $100,000, and monthly dues of $468.
+However, based on quotes from the club that have been issued in recent years, the club is rumored to have initiation fees of $100,000, and monthly dues of around $400-$500.
 There’s a further food and beverage minimum for members, amounting to $800 a year.
 This places it among the most expensive clubs in the US, with initiation fees for comparable clubs averaging at around $50,000.

 Non-members can only play when attending with full members, and club maintains a weekend green fee of $200.

 Muirfield Village Golf Club Visitors Guide and Dress Code